 You can apply the effect of a diamond dust wipe to a selected pattern.
 You can also apply the diamond dust wipe effect to the pattern resulting from a pattern mix.
-(See "Pattern Mix" (page 279).)
+(See "Applying the effect of a diamond dust wipe to the selected pattern (Dust mix)" (page 284).)

 When the pattern mix function is off, turning dust mix on results in the main pattern and the diamond dust pattern being mixed.
 This state is the same as a pattern mix when the diamond dust pattern is selected for the sub pattern.
-Chapter 5 Wipes